nikhilfaldu/Food_Order/README.md

 # Features

-1.Visitors/Users can browse all the Categories and Food Items.
-2.They also can order easily from the website.
+1.Visitors/Users can browse all the Categories and Food Items./n 2.They also can order easily from the website.
 3.Admin can Manage Admin, Caegories and Food Items 4.Admin can also Manage and Track Food Order and Delivery